- Co-sleeping can strengthen parent-baby bonding and make nighttime breastfeeding much easier in the early months.

 Co-sleeping, where parents share a bed with their baby, is a practice that has been embraced by many cultures around the world.

-However, it remains a topic of debate among parents and health professionals, particularly in Western Australia.
+However, it remains a topic of debate among parents and health professionals, particularly in Australia.

 Should parents co-sleep with their babies?